exercism/website-copy/pages/roadmap.md

 ### Profiles and public solutions

-- **Add ability to change which solutions are published:** Currently, you cannot change which solutions are published.
-We will enable this. [#4163](https://github.com/exercism/exercism/issues/4163)
 - **Allow users to change which iteraton is published:** At the moment only the most recent submisison is published.
 We will allow users to choose any of the iterations to make public.
 - **Allow deletion of iterations:** Often people submit iterations by default.
 This will allow people to delete them. [#3848](https://github.com/exercism/exercism/issues/3848)
 - **Add display name option:** [4365](https://github.com/exercism/exercism/issues/4365)